neurolabusc/crnl/docs/source/elecro/index.rst

 -------------------------------------------

  -  You will want to use your polygraph hardware to collect data.
 ELEcro imports EDF, TMS32 and BrainVision Analyzer format data.
 If your hardware does not support these formats, you can often translate formats using the `Biosig toolbox for Matlab/Octave <http://biosig.sourceforge.net>`_ .
-Alternatively, if you have TMSi hardware, you can try our own  `EMG recorder <http://src4.cas.sc.edu/CRNL/emg-recorder/>`_  to acquire data – this will save data as either TMS32 or BrainVision format.
+Alternatively, if you have TMSi hardware, you can try our own :ref:`EMG recorder <my_emg_recorder>` to acquire data – this will save data as either TMS32 or BrainVision format.

 Analyzing data
 -------------------------------------------